InvadingOctopus/octopuskit/Documentation/Usage Guide.md

     >
     > If your game states also perform per-frame updates, then you must also call `OctopusKit.shared?.gameCoordinator.update(deltaTime: updateTimeDelta)`

-6. Each of your game states can have a SwiftUI view associated with them to provide the user interface elements like text and HUDs.
+6. Each of your game states can have a SwiftUI view associated with them to provide user interface elements like text and HUDs.
 The SwiftUI view is overlaid on top of the SpriteKit gameplay view.
-To let SwiftUI interact with your game's state, make sure to pass the `.environmentObject(gameCoordinator)` to your SwiftUI view hierarchy.
+To let SwiftUI interact with your game's state, make sure to pass an `.environmentObject(gameCoordinator)` to your SwiftUI view hierarchy.

 ----